List of Phineas and Ferb characters: Carl the Intern

 Carl the Intern (voiced by Tyler Alexander Mann) is Major Monogram's young unpaid intern of the O.W.C.A.
 (Organization Without a Cool Acronym) in charge of video taping Monogram when he is being interviewed and talking to Agent P. He is a bit careless, wears glasses, and sometimes forgets to focus the camera correctly.
 He comes from a family of unpaid interns, and desperately wants to be appreciated by Major Monogram, treating him as a father figure.
 He briefly replaced the Major in "Phineas and Ferb Save Summer", but went back to his old job at the end of the episode when O.W.C.A. was revived; by the time of "Act Your Age", he has taken this role permanently.
 Carl has also stated that he has no sense of smell because he was born without nostrils.

 Stacy Hirano

 Stacy Hirano (voiced by Kelly Hu) is Candace's best friend.
 She is of Japanese heritage, and often is pressured by her mother to become a "doctor or a lawyer or a doctor".
 Stacy is shown to be annoyed by Candace's constant attempts to bust Phineas and Ferb, and would prefer to just have fun with the inventions; she also occasionally gets annoyed with Candace's gushing about her relationship with Jeremy.
 She's in a relationship with Jeremy's friend and bandmate, Coltrane.
-During the episode "Happy Birthday, Isabella", she finds out about Perry's secret identity, but doesn't lose her memories afterwards.
+During the episode "Happy Birthday, Isabella", she finds out about Perry's secret identity, but doesn't lose her memories afterwards, because she is not related to Perry's host family and has promised to keep his identity secret.
+She would become an O.W.C.A. agent in the episode "Agent T (for Teen)".
 In "Phineas and Ferb's Quantum Boogaloo", it is revealed over a phone call with "future Candace" that she has become the President of Uruguay, twenty years after the series takes place.